3normousz/2025PDDS-Group11/README.md

 - `requirements.txt` - Python dependencies
 - `templates/` - HTML templates used by the web app
 - `data/` - dataset used in our project.

-* For these 2 below, you don't need to really worry about.
+For these 2 below, you don't need to really worry about.
 - `static/` - static assets (CSS, images, built frontend files)
 - `static/src/` - source CSS for Tailwind (`input.css`, `output.css`)

 **Development tips**
-- If the app fails to start, ensure that the virtual environment is activated when installing/running  (Step 1 in 'Requirements').
+- If the app fails to start, ensure that the virtual environment is activated when installing/running  (Step 1 in 'How to run this thing').
 - If you wanted to make changes, you can add a new route (on "main.py", you can refer to the existing one) and make new .html files in the "templates" folder.
 And I will combine every routes you guys make into 1 single dashboard